ng-Classic/ng-classic/aio/content/guide/esbuild.md

 </div>

-In v16 and higher, the new build system provides a way to build Angular Classicapplications.
+In v16 and higher, the new build system provides a way to build Angular Classic applications.
 This new build system includes:

 - A modern output format using ESM, with dynamic import expressions to support lazy module loading.
 - Faster build-time performance for both initial builds and incremental rebuilds.